 By being available 24/7, potential customers in China, Australia, and other parts of the world, who sleep during your normal business hours, can order from you.
 You may be thinking, “But, I don’t ship outside the U.S.”

-Neither do I. But I welcome those orders from the international community for shipping to their family and friends who live in the U.S.
+Neither do I. But I welcome those orders from the international community for shipping/delivery to their family and friends who live in the U.S.

 A website is an effective way to brand your business and help you compete more effectively.
 The wonderful thing about the Internet is that it produces a level playing field.
 In your local community, you may have trouble competing with some of the companies that are larger and have bigger advertising budgets than you do.
-But on the Internet, you can compete effectively with the big boys and oftentimes win the order.
+But on the Internet, you have the opportunity to compete effectively with the big boys and oftentimes win the order.

 A website can generate leads.
 By adding a newsletter, contest, giveaway, or other feature to a site, you can accumulate names of potential customers that will be an invaluable part of your marketing plan.